Introduction

 If the album contains selections of unknown authorship, such as a folk song or Gregorian chant, use Anonymous or Traditional as the composer.
 Any delivery found using this role erroneously will be hidden.

 2.16.
 Production and Engineering.
-Roles such as Producer, Recording Engineer, or Graphic Designer must be credited at the album level if consistent throughout the album.
-Otherwise, note these contributors at the track level.
+Use the Producer, Recording Engineer, or Graphic Designer roles when crediting a release.
+If credited consistently across all tracks, this role must also be credited at the album level.
+Credit the personnel that assisted with producing or engineering the release, rather than crediting a production company or studio.
 These artists must not be marked as the Primary artist at either the album or track level.

 2.17.
 Administrative.
 Contributions to a recording from label, management, and related personnel for example, Product Manager, A&R (Artist and Repertoire), Artist Manager, or Publisher should be delivered if available.